FAQS

 The Simple Challenge

-Finalist films will be screened from 6pm on Sunday, 15 September at the Ritz Cinema 1, followed by the Awards Ceremony.
+Finalist films will be screened from 6pm on Sunday, 5th October at the Wintle Room upstairs in Souths Juniors, followed by the Awards Ceremony.
 Team members, family and friends are all welcome.
-It’s FREE!
-We’re also hoping to play all non-finalist films after the Awards that evening too.
+Teams will receive 3 free tickets to the Awards Night and additional tickets can be purchased for just $10 each.

 WHO CAN ENTER?

 Anyone can enter.
 We encourage teams of all types to be involved.
 If a team has members under 16 then it qualifies as a FAMILY team and could win the FAMILY Award as well as the BEST FILM.
 Teams of solely over 16s are ADULT teams.
-There is also no maximum team size but we can only guarantee 6 seats for each team at the screening and awards gala at the Ritz Cinema on Sunday evening.
-All teams are charged $25 early bird/$35 for entry.
+There is also no maximum team size.
+All teams are charged $50 for entry.
 Register here.

 WHAT’S IN THE FESTIVAL BRIEF & HOW DOES IT WORK?